 The Navajo villagers saw this and became enraged.
 But this didn’t deter the hawk.
 He flew back down to the village and with his sharp talons, snatched the colorful shirt and moccasins from the chief’s son and brought them back to the boy.
 Once the boy was back in his own clothes, the hawk flew him to his village to his overjoyed mother.

-Pueblo Legend: the Hawk and the Crow
+Pueblo Legend: The Hawk and the Crow

 One day, the crow returned to her nest and saw the hawk teaching the baby crows how to find food.
 “Those are my children, not yours,” said the crow.
 The hawk replied, “If they are yours, call them and they will come to you.”
 So, the crow called to the young crows, but the crows replied, “You are not our mother.
 Hawk is our mother.”

 Incensed, the crow went to the eagle, who was the chief of all birds, and asked him to intervene.
 The eagle asked the young crows, “Who is your mother?”
 And the young crows replied, “Hawk because she cared for us and taught us to fly.”
 And the eagle said, “That settles it.
-The hawk is their real mother.”
+The hawk is your real mother.”

 The Moche People

-The Fire Hawk in Aboriginal Australian Culture
+Hawk Symbolism in Aboriginal Australian Culture

 Hawk Meaning in Ancient Egypt

-Hawks in Arabic Cultures
+Hawks in Islam

 Hawks in Celtic Mythology